camillatung/phd_thesis_markdown/source/08_chapter_3.md

 Moreover, because of the session configuration, ARKit will automatically add and update anchors in a session.
 In the `PlaneViewController` class, there is an optional instance method called `renderer(_:didAdd:for:)`.
 The view calls this method once for each new *ARPlaneAnchor* which had been added to the scene.
 In the `renderer(_:didAdd:for:)` method, the `Plane` class as mentioned above is instantiated each time with the `ARPlaneAnchor` detected and the current scene view to visualize the plane's mesh and extent.
 Then, the plane created is added as the child node using an instance method, which is `addChildNode(_:)`, so they appear in the scene.
 Additionally, also in the `PlaneViewController` class, there is another optional instance method `renderer(_:didUpdate:for:)`.
 The view calls this method once for each updated `ARPlaneAnchor` in the scene.
 The method content is similar to the `renderer(_:didAdd:for:)` method above.

 ## Furniture Search
-In this project, I developed three search methods, which are by keyword, by measurement and by plane selection.
+In this project, I developed three search methods, which are by keyword, by measurement and by plane selection, as shown in Figure 3.8-3.10.

 ![Search Furniture by Keyword](https://lh3.googleusercontent.com/LlIfwe1qnvEJKFysuTuRKetUlYUQfU3OMekbjKZNoGHeK30q-J9nvv8kdZXYXK92THmyk4Q3RbI)